-This is just one example; but no matter the circumstances, your best option when facing burglary charges is to talk to an experienced Grand Junction criminal defense lawyer.
+No matter the circumstances, your best option when facing burglary charges is to talk to an experienced Grand Junction criminal defense lawyer.
 At Peters & Nolan, LLC, our clients’ welfare is our top priority.
-We believe everyone who has been charged with a crime is entitled to vigorous and effective representation.
+We believe everyone who has been charged with a crime is entitled to vigorous and effective representation, and we want to be the ones to provide you with just that.
 Call us today at (970) 243-4357 to schedule a free and confidential evaluation.

 Peters & Nolan, LLC is your ideal source for high quality legal representation throughout the state of Colorado.
 Known for being personable and responsive, attorneys Andrew J. Peters and Andrew Nolan are aggressive trial lawyers with an excellent record of trying and settling cases in criminal defense, DUI/DWAI and personal injury.

 Knowing Your Rights on the Road as a Cyclist